Raab says PM’s ‘unintentional’ Covid law breach did not break ministerial code

 Put to him that this is not far off 54, he said: “Well, if you’re at 30, which is what you’ve just said, I think you’re pretty far off, but my point is even then, in terms of the support for the PM, the overwhelming majority have not been public about these kind of criticisms.”

-On the prospect of a confidence vote, he told Sky News: “I just don’t see that.
+On the prospect of a confidence vote next week, he told Sky News: “I just don’t see that.
 I think the Westminster bubble and village whips this stuff up.”

 He also said he thinks it is “very unlikely” that there will be an early election.